iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/accounts.md

 Creates a new foundry with the specified token scheme, and assigns the foundry to the sender.

-You can call this end point from the cli using `wasp-cli chain create-foundry -h`
+You can call this end point from the CLI using `wasp-cli chain create-foundry -h`

 #### Parameters